AMStrix/pyzcashtools/README.md

 # PyZcashtools, Python library for Zcash signatures and transactions

+## This repository is not functional and in development

 A python library to interacting with Zcash based on Vitalik Buterin's Pybitcointools.

 ### Advantages: